ocelot-cloud/docs/content/docs/ocelot-cloud/settings/host.md

 For local testing, you can simply use **localhost** as the host value.

-Note: This requires that the domain (e.g. gitea.company.com) resolves to the server where Ocelot-Cloud is installed, either via a DNS record or an entry in your system's hosts file.
+Note: This proxying requires that the domain (e.g. gitea.company.com) resolves to the server where Ocelot-Cloud is installed, either via a DNS record or an entry in your system's hosts file.